Where is the best place to watch Vancouver’s Honda Celebration of Light fireworks? Looking for the ultimate viewing location? Then check out our list!

 Main Advantages of Kitsilano Beach

-• On the two Saturdays when the fireworks played, there are normally Kitsilano Showboat concerts to check out as well.
+- When the fireworks play, there are normally Kitsilano Showboat concerts to check out as well.
 They are free to attend and they also used to feature a simulcast of the fireworks music.

 Main Disadvantages of Kitsilano Beach

-• Parking could be a challenge.
-Fireworks attendees were encouraged to take public transit if they could and to prepare for long lineups for the bus afterwards.
+- Parking can be a challenge.
+Fireworks attendees are encouraged to take public transit if they could and to prepare for long lineups for the bus afterwards.

-• Post-fireworks traffic could be a nightmare, but at least not as bad as some other venues depending on where you had to get to.
-(Jericho and Locarno beaches could be even worse if headed east after the show.)
+- Post-fireworks traffic can be a nightmare, but at least not as bad as some other venues depending on where you had to get to.
+(Jericho and Locarno beaches could be even worse if heading east after the show.)

 Tips & Advice for Kitsilano Beach

-• Take a picnic or make dinner reservations.
+- Take a picnic or make dinner reservations.
 On fireworks nights, it was best to arrive early to get a good spot and improve your chances of finding parking that was not overly-ridiculously far away.
-Planning for food, though, was essential.
+Planning for food, though, is essential.
 A picnic could be a great idea (although you’d need to carry it in with you).
 There are also a number of great restaurants in the area, or further up the way on West Broadway.
-Thousands of people would be looking for food, however, so if there was a special place you wanted to eat, it was best you made advanced reservations on a fireworks night.
+Other people will be looking for food, however, so if there’s a special place you want to eat, it’s best you make advanced reservations on a fireworks night.

 Fireworks Viewing from Jericho Beach